 Why Peer Pressure Works

 Group pressure is enormously effective in producing social conformity, and nowhere is the pressure to conform stronger than in small, close-knit groups like those just described.
 And just how powerful group pressure can be has been demonstrated experimentally.
-Psychologist Solomon Asch conducted one of the earliest and most famous studies: He showed subjects two cards.
+Psychologist Solomon Asch conducted one of the earliest and most famous studies on this issue: He showed subjects two cards.
 On the first was one line.
 On the second were three lines, one of them the same length as the line on the first card.

 The subjects would be asked which of the three lines matched the line on the first card.
 But there was an added wrinkle: Before the experiment began, Asch had arranged for seven confederates to give their answers before the other subjects did.
 Further, he instructed the confederates to sometimes give the wrong answers.
 In the end, despite the seeming simplicity of the task, three out of four subjects actually agreed with an incorrect answer given by the confederates at least once—one in four subjects agreed with the wrong answer 50 percent of the time.

-On average, subjects went along with incorrect answers more than 40% of the time.
+On average, subjects went along with incorrect answers more than 40 percent of the time.

-The MRI imaging showed that subjects who gave in to group pressure had activity in the part of the brain devoted to spatial perception; those who didn’t had activity in the part of the brain that shows emotional salience.
+The MRI imaging showed that subjects who gave in to group pressure had marked activity in the part of the brain devoted to spatial perception; those who didn’t showed activity in a part of the brain related to emotional salience.
 From this, Berns concluded that group pressure actually causes people to change their perception of reality, whereas those who resist group pressure experience emotional discomfort.

-The results of these studies are astonishing: Social pressure often causes people to change their picture of reality, and those who resist it are emotionally upset.
-Fitting in feels good, even at the expense of your otherwise good sense(s)—and we pay an emotional price for the courage of our convictions.
+The implications of these studies are astonishing: Social pressure may cause people to change their picture of reality, and those who resist it can be emotionally upset.
+Fitting in feels good, even at the expense of your otherwise good sense(s)—and we may pay an emotional price for the courage of our convictions.